internet-sicherheit/eBGF/docs/framework/10-protocol/nodes.md

 Nodes are the central elements of operation and communication in a blockchain network.
 Establishing the appropriate scope and functionality of the members' nodes, as well as managing their operation in the network is critical to the well-functioning of the blockchain as a whole.

 Identifying the types of nodes that the members want to adopt gives a clear indication of the resource allocation.
 Nodes need to meet certain requirements, both on the hardware- and service levels.
 Verifying that these requirements are fulfilled at any given time and automatizing the procedure is an objective of the network.

-## Elaboration

-(*max. +- 5.000 characters*)

-## Internal references and dependencies

-Lists of internal references and dependencies

-## References to best practice, examples

-List of references to best practice, examples

-## Bibliography of selected references

-List of references and literature

 ________